zgsrc/ibjs/README.md

 Manage [system](./examples/system.js) events like changes in market data farm connectivity, IB bulletins, and FYI's.
 If you connect to the graphical TWS software, you can interact with display groups.

+This package makes use of the [Sugar](https://sugarjs.com) library, which modifies javascript prototypes (at least the way it is used in this case).
+In the end, this is a design decision about how trading system logic can most effectively be expressed and implemented.

 ## Advanced

 The programming model is built on top of the [service](./docs/service.md) module, which makes interacting with the IB API pub/sub paradigm easier.